 We Advocate for You and Prioritize Convenience

-A nurse dedicated to supporting you communicates with insurance companies to secure medication approvals, arranges for hospital admission, and more.
-We also have specific schedulers for EMG and nerve conduction testing because we try to arrange these on the same day as your consultation visit.
+A dedicated nurse supports you and your family by communicating with insurance companies to secure medication approvals, arranging for hospital admission, and more.
+We also have specific schedulers for EMG and nerve conduction testing who work to coordinate these tests with your consultation visit.

 Advanced Training

-Our fellowship-trained and board-certified neurologists have completed specialized training to perform EMG and nerve conduction studies.
-They interpret the results to help diagnose and manage neuromuscular disorders.
+Our fellowship-trained and board-certified neuromuscular specialists have completed specialized training to diagnose and manage neuromuscular disorders and perform EMG and nerve conduction testing.

 Expert Collaboration

-Our co-clinics for myositis, ALS, amyloidosis, and muscle dystrophy bring together a range of specialists from neurology, pulmonology, rheumatology, cardiology, and more to consolidate your care.
-This approach is more thorough and saves you time.
-We can connect you with providers who offer physical, occupational, swallow, speech, and respiratory therapies to treat all the ways a neuromuscular disorder might affect you.
+Our collaborative clinics for myositis, ALS, amyloidosis, and muscular dystrophy bring together a range of specialists from neurology, pulmonology, rheumatology, cardiology, and more to consolidate your care.
+This team approach is more thorough and saves you time.
+We also work with providers who offer physical, occupational, swallow, speech, and respiratory therapies to address all the ways a neuromuscular disorder might affect you.

 Virtual Video Visits Available

-Virtual follow-up visits are an option for patients who live in North Carolina.
+If needed, virtual follow-up visits are an option for people who live in North Carolina, South Carolina, and Virginia.

 Best Hospital for Neurology, Neurosurgery in NC